guoyu07/bootcamp4/src/unit1/lesson6/README.md

-# Unit 1, Lesson 6 - Querying fundamentals
+# Unit 1, Lesson 6 - Querying fundamentals in the C# side

 Querying is a large part of what a database does, and RavenDB doesn't disappoint in this matter.
 Right?